GAME RESULTGame Result

 FW 7 Wagner

-Marching towards a perfect victory in the last 4 matches!
+Heading towards a perfect victory in the last four matches!

 Since winning the Urawa Reds match on September 29th, FC Tokyo has not won a single game for over a month.
 On this day, they faced C Osaka, who is on the verge of relegation, at home Tokyo Stadium.
 C Osaka is facing the possibility of relegation to J2 if they do not achieve a victory with a V-goal in this match, so it was expected that they would launch a desperate all-out attack from the start.
 On the other hand, Tokyo has the reliable veterans Amaral, who returned from suspension in the previous match, and Miura, who has recovered from injury, back on the pitch, and an intense and exciting game was expected.